Core (Base Classes) of DA (Inversion) Methods#

 property observation_error_model#

-Thre registered observation error model.
+The registered observation error / noise model.

 property observation_operator#

-Thre registered observation operator.
+The registered observation operator.

 property observations#